SPECIAL – Czech Classics

 Haus Auerbach, Jena, 1924

-The residence was designed for the Jewish couple Felix and Anna Auerbac and is one of the few private homes that Walter Gropius ever constructed.
+The residence was designed for the Jewish couple Felix and Anna Auerbach and is one of the few private homes that Walter Gropius ever constructed.
 For the first time Gropius realized his famous ‘Baukastenprinzip’.
 It is one of the most important examples of the interbellum era of 'Neues Bauen' in Europe and the only Gropius building with the original colored interior.

 Haus Am Horn, Weimar, 1923